jzuhone/equilibrate/docs/source/getting_started.rst

 Installing the Package
 ======================

 The ``cluster_generator`` package can be obtained for python versions 3.8 and up.
-The first step towards working with the CG is obtaining the package.
+The first step towards working with CG is obtaining the package.
 There are a few ways to do this, we encourage you to choose the best option from those below and follow their instructions to obtain the package: